 Please visit Sculptures from Nature to view more of Gil's art.

-The Origin of the Plates
+The Origin of Unique Nature Dinner Plates

 One winter, Gil noticed that the water in his birdbath had frozen overnight.
 He poured hot water over the ice, which freed the disc of ice from the edges of the birdbath and formed beautiful patterns on its surface.
 He removed the disc from the water and took a photograph.
 Later, he added colors and had the pattern made into a decal, which he printed onto his first nature dinner plates.
 And so, Dinner and Nature was born.